 Didier Boone, Centrum voor Gelijkheid van Kansen en Racisme Bestrijding - Belgie (jury)

-For the age category 4-6 years:
+The jury for the age category 4-6 years:

 Mary Tupan, Director Expertise centre Diversity, ECHO (Chairman of the jury)